Mayhar Izadi, Dean

 The mission of the Lumpkin College of Business and Applied Sciences is to create an academic environment based on intellectual inquiry that facilitates for stakeholders the development of personal, professional, and technical characteristics that have economic and social value.

-In addition, students from other majors can pursue minors in Applied Engineering & Technology, Business Administration, Management Information Systems, and Family and Consumer Sciences.
+In addition, students from other majors can pursue minors in Applied Engineering & Technology, Business Administration, Management Information Systems, Family and Consumer Sciences, Entrepreneurship, and Financial Literacy.

 Military Science offers academic minors in two- and four-year programs leading to commissions as officers in the United States Army.
 Students in the Military Science/Reserve Officers Training Corps (ROTC) can pursue any major recognized by the University.

-Graduate programs include the Master of Business Administration, the Master of Science in Family and Consumer Sciences, and the Master of Science in Technology, as well as the Master of Arts in Gerontology, a multi-disciplinary program administered in the College.
+Graduate programs include the Master of Business Administration, the Master of Science in Family and Consumer Sciences, Master of Science in Dietetics, Master of Science in Sustainable Energy, School of Technology Graduate Certificate Program, and the Master of Science in Technology, as well as the Master of Arts in Gerontology, a multi-disciplinary program administered in the College.
 (See the Graduate Catalog for further information on graduate programs.)